Climate change: European scale

 Dry spell changes in Europe in the 21st century

 The first results of the high-resolution (horizontal resolution of 12.5 km) future climate simulations (from the EURO-CORDEX program) address changes in annual mean temperature and total precipitation across Europe for three scenarios (A1B, RCP4.5 and RCP8.5) and the time periods 2021–2050 and 2071–2100 (compared with 1971–2000).
 For these simulations a large number of regional and global climate models have been used (72).
 According to these results, a small increase in the length of extended dry spells is projected for Central Europe in 2071–2100 (compared with 1971–2000) for the moderate scenarios RCP4.5 and A1B.
 A decrease in the length of extended dry spells is calculated for this period in A1B for parts of Scandinavia.
 Under RCP8.5 more but shorter dry spells are projected in the alpine region (72).
+Under RCP8.5, shifts in drought pattern strengthen the projected dryness over the Mediterranean owing to the occurrence of more persistent droughts.
+In general, the number of droughts will reduce over Europe as consequence of projected increases in length (232).

 Changes in temperature variability in Europe in the 21st century